ANRC National Equitation Championships

-The ANRC National Championships are traditionally held in April.
-The championship is an invitational competition for collegiate and junior teams that pay an annual ANRC membership fee.
-The collegiate championship and junior championship are held the same weekend and judged separately.
-In each championship, teams may compete in a 3′ or 2’6 division.
-Students may compete on a school-owned horse or a privately owned horse.
+The ANRC National Equitation Championships are traditionally held on the second or third week in April.
+The championships are an invitational competition for collegiate, junior, and adult amateur teams that pay an annual ANRC team membership fee.
+The championships are held the same weekend and judged separately.
+In each championship, teams may compete in a 3′ National Division or a 2’6 Novice Division.
+Participants may compete on a school-owned horse, a leased horse, or a privately owned horse.

 The competition is judged and scored on equitation skills and sound horsemanship practices.
 The highest score in each phase will be awarded to the rider who demonstrates excellence in equitation and produces a smooth, cooperative performance exemplifying quality hunter movement both on the flat and over fences.
 The scores are added to produce an both individual and team standings.
 The four phases are described below with a sample video of each mounted phase.